nicholflowers/California-WildFire-Prediction/README.md

 | 7-day   | 40.6%    |
 | 14-day  | 33.8%    |

-Temperature and relative humidity emerged as the strongest predictors.
+Temperature and relative humidity emerged as the strongest predictors across multiple model families.

 **Key findings:**

 - Forecasting performance declined sharply as the prediction horizon increased.
-- Temporal validation was essential for realistic performance estimates.
+- Temporal train/validation/test splits were essential for realistic estimates and for avoiding information leakage.
-- Class imbalance was a persistent challenge given the low base rate of wildfire events.
+- Class imbalance was a persistent challenge given the low base rate of wildfire events; mitigation techniques including SMOTE were evaluated as part of the modeling process.
-- The shared ~50% ceiling across architectures indicates the bottleneck is data and feature quality rather than model selection.
+- The shared ~50% accuracy ceiling across architectures indicates the bottleneck is data and feature quality rather than model selection.

-## 🛠️ Stack

-Python, XGBoost, scikit-learn, SMOTE